-Posted at 11:08h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 11:08h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Skirt Block 0 Comments

 With this weeks post of the pattern solution and detail, I must apologise for the delay in posting.
 It turns out my original pattern shape was not entirely accurate.
 As I prepared this post I realised that the pattern shape would not necessarily achieve the fit I had sketched in the design drawing.
 This is not an uncommon problem when translating design drawings to actual patterns, which is why we often have to sample a couple of times to perfect the fit.

 If you’d like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you’ll get the same training you’d get if you came to the workshop in my studio.

 So back to the pattern table to finesse the shape of the pattern.
 I reworked the pattern plan with the following changes – a greater angle on the front wrap, a lift in the CF skirt length and more tapering on the side seams towards the hem.

 The pattern plan below shows the re-worked style lines to begin this pattern.
 I’m using my basic skirt block, a size smaller, so I have no garment ease and can use two-way stretch jersey.
 If you don’t already have your own skirt block you’ll my my Skirt Block here, in Sizes 6-22.

 There is a worksheet on the website (not too many dollars) with full instructions to draft your own Skirt Block.

 Begin by tracing your skirt block onto pattern paper, as a full front skirt block for the asymmetric design, and a half back skirt block:

 - The side seams have been tapered to hug closer to the body.